dabockster/dabockster.github.io/README.md

 By continuing to read this code, you agree to hold Steven Bock completely responsible for the abomination that this code is.

-...Seriously.
-This code is garbage.
-He should have used
+...Seriously, this code is garbage.
+I should have used
 - ~~React~~
 - ~~Vue~~
 - ~~Squarespace~~